alexliesenfeld/composer/README.md

 </p>

 # Composer
 Composer is a productivity tool and project manager for iPlug 2.
-It helps you to organize and decouple your code and resources from iPlug and its dependencies more effectively.
-Furthermore, it manages dependencies for you, so you do not need to download or configure any IDE projects yourself.
-Files and project configuration are automatically kept in-sync across all operating systems and IDEs.
+It helps you to organize your code and resource files so that they are decoupled from iPlug and its dependencies more effectively.
+Furthermore, Composer manages some fundamental dependencies for you, so you do not need to download them or configure IDE projects yourself.

 ## Installation
-There are no prebuilt binaries yet, but you can build the project very easily yourself.
+There are no prebuilt binaries yet, but you can build Composer yourself very easily.
-To build it, you need to have NodeJS (version 10 or higher) installed on your machine.
+The only prerequisite is having Node.js (version 10 or higher) installed on your machine.
 You can build the binaries as follows:

 ```sh
 git clone https://github.com/alexliesenfeld/composer